-Name

-Address

-04 11.11/1

-Q1 Where have you installed the new Hall/landing

-lamp(s)?
-Kitchen

-Living Room Bathroom

-Bedroom
+Name Address Q1 Where have you installed the new lamp(s)?
+Hall/landing Kitchen Living Room Bathroom Bedroom Other (please specify) Q2 Were you already using energy saving lamps before installing the new ones?
+(Please circle how many you already had fitted) 1 2 3 4 5 6 64 + Q3 Would you buy energy saving lamps anyway, without this offer being made available?
+Yes No Don't know Q4 Do you use your lighting more or less than before installing low energy lamps?
+Much less A bit less About the same A bit more Much more Q5 Are you likely to fit another energy saving bulb when the current one(s) fail?
+Yes No Don't know Q6 What do you think are the main advantages of energy saving lamps?
+(Tick all that apply) Save energy Better for the environment Save money They last longer Q7 What do you think are the main disadvantages?
+(Tick all that apply) Different tone of light They are ugly Take time to brighten up

 Other (please specify)

-Other (please specify)

-Q2 Were you already using energy saving lamps before installing the new ones?
-(Please circle how many you already had fitted) 1 2 3 4 5 6 6+

-Q3 Would you buy energy saving lamps Yes

--,- anyway, without this offer being made No

-available?
-Don't know

-Q4 Do you use your lighting more or less Much less

-than before installing low energy lamps?
-A bit less

-About the same

-A bit more

-Much more

-0 5 And you like hat a fit and then an annual action Vac

-Q5 Are you likely to fit another energy saving bulb when the current one(s) fail?
-Yes

-build when the current one(s) fail?
-No Don't know

-Don't know

-Q6 What do you think are the main Save energy

--,- advantages of energy saving lamps?
-Better for the environment

-(Tick all that apply) Save money

-They last longer

-, 0

-Q7 What do you think are the main Different tone of light

-disadvantages?
-(Tick all that apply) They are ugly

-Take time to brighten up

-Otner (please specify)

 Q8 What is your overall level of satisfaction Very satisfied

 with the lamps you have received?
 Quite satisfied

 Ne either satisfied nor dissatisfied

 Not very satisfied

 Not at all satisfied

 Q9 If you answered 'Not very satisfied' or 'Not at all satisfied' in Q8, please explain